 Typical Schedule (exact times subject to change)

-Sunday: 6:30 am: Breakfast.
+Sunday: 6:30 am: Breakfast at Shon’s.
+7:20 am: Drive to Burton.
 8:00 am: Meet at Burton helicopter staging area for safety briefing and fly to lodge.
 11:00 am: Get settled in rooms and have lunch.
 1:00 pm: Companion Rescue practice and short tour.
-4:30 pm: Appetizers.
+5:00 pm: Appetizers.
 5:30 pm: Class session on Human Factors and Decision Making.
 7:00 pm: Dinner.

-Monday: 7:00 am: Breakfast & pack your lunch.
-8:00 am: Morning meeting to discuss conditions.
-8:30 am: All day ski tour, focus on terrain and travel practice.
-4:30 pm: Appetizers.
+Monday: 6:30 am: Morning meeting to discuss conditions (Alternate who runs the meeting).
+7:00 am: Breakfast & pack your lunch.
+8:00 am: All day ski tour with focus on terrain and travel practice.
+4:00 pm: Appetizers.
 5:30 pm: Class session including navigation and trip planning for tomorrow’s tour.
 7:00 pm: Dinner.

 This week was amazing.
 I feel like I made huge progress.